billhennessy/blog-chunky/content/post/2020/masks-are-mandatory-in-st-louis-think-about-it-like-this.md

 There is a 30 percent chance of a vaccine that's 50 percent effective and a 70 percent chance of no vaccine.
 That means there's only a 15 percent chance that any particular American will achieve immunity through a vaccine.
 How do I know this?
 Simple probability:

-* 70 percent of all projects fail
+* 70 percent of all projects fail ([read this for more](https://hennessysview.com/the-humane-approach-to-coronavirus-open-up-everything/))
 * The search for a Coronavirus vaccine is a project
 * Therefore, there's a 70 percent chance it will fail and a 30 percent chance it will succeed